TissUUmaps/TissUUmaps/README.md

 plus classical images in any format recognized by the [PIL library](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html) (png, jpg, *etc.*)

-> :warning: Warning: classical non pyramidal images will have to be loaded in RAM and will be read entirely for each generated tile.
+> :warning: Warning: non pyramidal images will have to be loaded in RAM and will be read entirely for each generated tile.
 If you have big images, consider converting them in pyramidal format using VIPS.

-### Saving TissUUmaps state
-FlaskTissUUmaps allows to save all TissUUmaps states (Gene expressions, Cell morphology, Regions, Layers) so that you can reload images with all additional information, just as you saved them.

 ## Installation